lgusar/sports-complex-management/README.md

 - Management of sports classes for administrators (CRUD)
 - Sports class filtering for users
 - Users applying to sports classes
-- Documentation with Swagger on http://localhost:3000
+- API documentation with Swagger on http://localhost:3000/swagger

 ## Starting the application